VedanshGupta750/Voice-based-Cursor/README.md

-# 🤖 AI Coding Assistant Project
+# 🤖 AI Coding Assistant

 Welcome to your all-in-one **Voice based Cursor**!
 This assistant executes your natural language requests, handles coding workflows, automates file management, opens websites, and searches YouTube—all powered by cutting-edge language models and automation tools. 🚀